wp-plugins/google/readme.txt

-=== The Google +1 plugin ===
+=== The Google+ plugin ===
-Contributors: WPMUDEV, vebailovity
+Contributors: WPMUDEV, VeBailovity
 Tags: Google+1, Google, plusone, buddypress plugin, wpmu, buddypress, multisite, Google+ pages, Google Analytics Requires at least: 3.1
-Tested up to: 3.1.3
+Tested up to: 3.2
 Stable tag: 1.2

 Integrate with Google+ Pages and add the Google +1 button to your site so your visitors can vote to tell the world how great your site is!

 == Description ==

 The Google +1 button lets your readers tell the world "you should check this out" while helping your site with search engine rankings for Google.
+The Google + Plugin lets your visitors quickly and easily add their Google+1 vote to your posts or site.

-Our Google +1 Plugin lets your visitors quickly and easily add their Google+1 vote to your posts or site.
+Google+ Pages gives your business the opportunity to have it's own Google + Page.
+This plugin will help you integrate your Google+ Page with your WordPress website.

 All you need to do is install and activate the plugin.
 It's ready to go right away!